 Merinos have always been a passion that Kyle’s family share.
 He grew up on the family farm in Harcourt, where the focus was on growing superfine wool.
 Kyle studied a Bachelor of Agriculture Business Management at Charles Sturt University in Orange.

 After graduating, he spent two years as a Jackeroo at Avington, and then a further two years before having a year away to gain other experience.
-Late last year he secured the job of Overseer.
+This year he secured the job of Farm Operations Manager.
 Kyle has a key role in the day-to-day operations of Avington, focusing on livestock health, pasture, property/plant maintenance and development as well as team performance.
 He lives on the neighbouring property Balboora in his own house.

 The management team’s continued push for growth as an industry leader in farm management and ethical treatment of their sheep appeals to him, and sees that Noel and Lyndsay show a real passion for the industry as a whole.
 He enjoys embracing new challenges and seeks out opportunities to grow the business while continuing to help develop best practise quality and procedures.